 - Karen Daft, Association of Drainage Authorities

 - Matthew Hemsley, Department for Levelling Up, Housing and Communities

 - Paul Lambert, Department of Environment, Food and Rural Affairs

 - Laura Deery, Chartered Institute of Public Finance and Accountancy

 - Andrew Kendrick, National Audit Office

 - Carolyn Rossiter, Smaller Authorities’ Auditors Group

 - Mike Attenborough-Cox, Smaller Authorities’ Audit Appointments Ltd (independent member)

-The 2022 edition of the guide has had further updates including section five on the non-statutory guidance for clerks and responsible financial officers.
-This section leads councils through the process of preparing and taking their AGAR and its supporting papers to the council and then getting through the internal and external audit process.
-The guidance can be applied to Annual Governance and Accountability Returns covering the period 1 April 2021 to 31 March 2022.
+The 2022 edition of the guide has had further updates, including section five on the non-statutory guidance for clerks and responsible financial officers.
+This section leads councils through preparing and taking their AGAR and its supporting papers to the council and then getting through the internal and external audit process.
+The guidance can be applied to Annual Governance and Accountability Returns from 1 April 2021 to 31 March 2022.

 Please complete the form for all comments or questions about the current Practioners’ Guide.
 All other queries should be sent to .